jayelinjiaqi/42_libft/README.md

 # 42_libft

-## 📁 atoi (Allocates space for count objects of size bytens memory each.
-Return pointer to allocated memory)
+## 📁 atoi (converts the initial portion of the string pointed to by nptr to int)

 <pre> <code>
 int atoi(const char *nptr)